lewazo/boreale/README.md

 We use `insecureSkiVerify = true` so Traefik can trust our self-signed certificate.
 More info on that [here](#tls).

+### SSO
+SSO (Single sign-on) can be achieved using the `domain` cookie attribute.
+If your services are setup by subdomains like `service1.domain.tld`, `service2.domain.tld`, then you can use the SSO feature.
+If you use completely different domains like `service1-domain.tld` and `service2-domain.tld` then this won't work because of the `same origin` policy.

+To enable SSO, set the `SSO_DOMAIN_NAME` environment variable to your root domain, e.g., `domain.tld`.
+This will make all `*.domain.tld` **and** `domain.tld` requests share the same cookie.
+So a user only has to login to one service.
+The user will then be authentified on every other services.

+Not setting the variable will disable SSO.

 ### Authorized users
 An authorized user is a user who's allowed to log in and access all the web services behind Traefik.